Md-Rasel-Uddin/Emotion-Detection-with-Twitter-post-using-NLP-Techniques/README.md

 # emotion-detection-with-twitter-post
-In this project, i have developed a system which can detect emotion from text.
-Besides it can retrive tweet post from twiiter.
+In this project, I have developed a system that can detect emotion from the text.
+Besides it can retrieve tweet posts from Twitter.
+Several resources from online were used to learn from them and finally implemented by ourselves with lots of modifications and improvements.

 Preview of software